Monday, July 9, 2012

 • 1 tbsp pure maple syrup

-• a dash of black pepper
+• dash black pepper

-• safflower oil (or your favorite type)
+• safflower oil

 B.L.T.
 Quinoa